zopsicle/raku-nix/README.md

 Currently these instructions assume you are experienced with Nix.
 More handholding may follow later (also: PRs welcome).

-This package is to be used with [rakudo-nix].
-Once you have added rakudo-nix to your Nixpkgs copy as per the rakudo-nix instructions, you may continue here.

 Obtain raku-nix using fetchTarball as usual, and import it:

 ```nix